vchain-us/docs/site/integrations/vcn-jenkins.md

 vcn authenticate docker://gcr.io/vchain-ops/vcn:stable && your_deploy_script.sh
 ```

 And that’s it.
-You’re now ready to have vChain CodeNotary provide a perpetually running integrity check into all of your Jenkins build deployment pipeline, as well as ensure you are participating in the latest DevSecOps best practices.
+You’re now ready to have vChain Codenotary provide a perpetually running integrity check into all of your Jenkins build deployment pipeline, as well as ensure you are participating in the latest DevSecOps best practices.

 [Sign up for a free trial and test the Jenkins integration out for yourself.](https://dashboard.codenotary.io/auth/signup)